What are today’s biggest insurance industry challenges?

 Features Beyond Pricing

-Implementing any new technology system oftentimes can be a difficult decision to make internally, especially if pricing is the primary use case.
+Implementing any new technology system raises insurance industry challenges, especially if pricing is the primary use case.
 But pricing is only one consideration of selecting any tech solution; what else is important to the business?

 Another operational distraction can be upgrading policy administration systems.